nestdotland/template/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 <!--

-  🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨
-  > What happens if I delete this entire template and go my own path?
+🚨 What happens if you delete this entire template and go your own path?

 Someone will read your feature proposal and maybe will be able to help you, but it’s unlikely that it will get much attention from the team.
 Eventually, the issue will likely get closed in favor of issues that have better explanations

 -->